 I see this practice of direct engagement with process as an opportunity to examine our habitual ways of being- personally and culturally, and explore alternatives for the flourishing of the self and the ecosystems we participate in.

 Beautiful Wasteland began when I was seeking an arts practice that aligned with my values around sustainability.
 I was half way through a post-graduate course in Therapeutic Arts Practice, which opened my eyes to the values of process rather than outcome, encouraging me to stay with what emerges as I make art, as a rich source of information for inquiry.

 I continue to see eco-printing as a celebration of the perfectly flawed, of flux and the ephemeral, and of unexpected beauty.
 It is from this world that Beautiful Wasteland was born, that I wish to invite you to explore too.

 My love of photography, nature, colour and holistic living drew me into the world of eco-printing like a moth to a flame.
 It didn’t take long to be completely cocooned in the beautiful depths of this process.

-Eco-printing together with photography offers meaning beyond words and continues to teach me ways to relate to the natural world ~ by paying attention to the here and now, the ever-changing seasons, reflections within and without.
+Eco-printing together with photography - the colours, light, time in nature and endless inspiration offers meaning beyond words and continues to teach me ways to relate to the natural world ~ by paying attention to the here and now, the ever-changing seasons, reflections within and without.

-By asking "What is it like to live a meaningful life in the painfully simple here and now?"
-I am reminded constantly that we are living in a world that is impermanent and contrasting- beauty alongside pain, hearwarming kindness and suffering, and that all of this is happening within me too.
+By immersing myself in this work I am reminded constantly that we are living in a world that is impermanent and full of contrast- beauty alongside pain, heart warming kindness and suffering, and that all of this is happening within me too.